Using a Help to Buy ISA to get onto the housing ladder? You could give yourself a helping hand by transferring it into a Lifetime ISA.

 Accessing your Lifetime ISA

-- Once your Help to Buy ISA has transferred to your Lifetime ISA, from 6 April 2018 you will be able to withdraw money free of charge if you’re buying your first home, if you’re over 60 or if you’re terminally ill.
+Once your Help to Buy ISA has transferred to your Lifetime ISA, you’re only able to withdraw money free of charge if you’re buying your first home, if you’re over 60 or if you’re terminally ill.
 If you withdraw under any other circumstances, a 25% government withdrawal charge will apply – which could mean you get back less than you put in

 A Lifetime ISA can also be used to save for later in life.
 If you choose to save in a Lifetime ISA instead of enrolling, or contributing to your workplace pension scheme, you will miss out on the benefit of your employer’s contributions to that scheme and your current and future entitlement to means tested benefits may be affected.